gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_sign_rsa.md

 fetch the component descriptor from an oci registry and sign it using RSASSA-PKCS1-V1_5-SIGN

-### Synopsis

-fetches the component-descriptor and sign it.

 ```
 component-cli component-archive signature sign rsa BASE_URL COMPONENT_NAME VERSION [flags]
 ```